For details of the minor species and week by week breakdown of the counts, follow the links below:

 The Butterfly Transect was first started in 2006.
 The results are submitted to and form part of the United Kingdom Butterfly Monitoring Scheme (UKBMS).
 Butterflies are uniquely placed amongst British terrestrial insects and other invertebrate groups to act as indicators of the state of the environment.
 Our continued involvement with UKBMS is of great importance.
 The chart below shows the total numbers of butterflies counted each year.
 2006 was a very hot summer which has set a record which has not yet been beaten.

-Roll the mouse pointer over the chart on the left to see the full-size version.
-Move the mouse away to hide it.
+Roll the mouse pointer over the charts to see the full-size versions of them.
+Move the mouse away to hide the larger version.